jasonl99/jasonl99.github.io/_posts/2017-01-21-managing_sockets_part_2.md

 for the session and use that for a url.
 Well, there are few odditites of doing that, for example `localhost` for some reason [doesn't work](http://stackoverflow.com/questions/1134290/cookies-on-localhost-with-explicit-domain) with chrome when reading cookies.
-We could work around that, but it also just seems messy - we'd have to know the name of the cookie that holds the session identifier (which is conigured with `Session.config`) and that just reeks of stinky code.
+We could work around that, but it also just seems messy - we'd have to know the name of the cookie that holds the session identifier (which is configured with `Session.config`) and that just reeks of stinky code.

 So then I started thinking maybe there's a way to capture the session_id somwhere in the chain